cotv-game/chroniclesofthevoid/README.md

-# chroniclesofthevoid
-Chronicles of the Void - project in development
+# Chronicles of the Void

+Dark sci-fi CCG game - project in development

+This repository hosts the project landing pag